liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. what do you do for a living?
 1. do me the courtesy of closing the door
 1. your behavior does not accord with your principles; your behavior does not align with your principles
-1. I'm adjusting to the new environment
+1. I'm adjusting to the new environment; I\'m under the adjustment of the new environment
 1. It's worth a shot
 1. Climate change results in a significant reduction in the number of species
 1. I'm looking to build a life in Canada